boolfalse/spring-boot-blog-api/README.md

 - Setup _.env_ credentials as described in _.env.example_ in _src/main/resources/_ folder.

+- As the JWT_SECRET it's recommended to use SHA256 hashed string.

 - [Temporary] Before running the app, run public static void "main" method of "utils/PasswordGenerator" class (for development) to retrieve "admin" and "client" passwords appropriately, and manually create that users in the database "users" table using that passwords like this:

 | id | email | username | email | password |